STAMP-project/test-runner/README.md

    * `PrintStream errPrintStream`: allows to pass a customized `PrintStream` on which the java process called will printerr.
 If this field is equal to `null`, `EntryPoint` with use the stderr.
    * `boolean persistence`: enable this boolean in order to keep the state between runs.
 By default, the persistence is set to true.
 If you set it to false, the following values will be reset (_i.e._ set the default value) after each run: `JVMArgs`,  `outPrintStream`, `errPrintStream`, `workingDirectory`, `timeoutInMs`.
    * `List<String> blackList`: add to this list the simple name of test methods that you want to avoid to execute.
+   * `MutationEngine mutationEngine`: configure the mutation engine to be used.
+Possible values are `MutationEngine.DESCARTES` or `MutationEngine.GREGOR`.
+Default is `MutationEngine.DESCARTES`.
+You must use the accessor to set this value, see [EntryPoint#setMutationEngine(ConstantsHelper.MutationEngine mutationEngine)](https://github.com/STAMP-project/testrunner/blob/master/src/main/java/eu/stamp_project/testrunner/EntryPoint.java#L156).
+   * `List<String> pitMutators`: List of mutators to be used.
+These mutators are designed by a string.
+They must match with the used mutation engine.
+By default, it uses the default mutators for descartes and the mutator `ALL` for gregor.
+This value is modified when you change the mutation engine with [EntryPoint#setMutationEngine(ConstantsHelper.MutationEngine mutationEngine)](https://github.com/STAMP-project/testrunner/blob/master/src/main/java/eu/stamp_project/testrunner/EntryPoint.java#L156).
+   * `AbstractParser.OutputFormat pitOutputFormat`: specify the output format to be used for the mutation analyzed.
+Possible values are `AbstractParser.OutputFormat.XML` or `AbstractParser.OutputFormat.CSV`.
+Default is `AbstractParser.OutputFormat.XML`.
+The `AbstractParser.OutputFormat.XML` contains more information than the `AbstractParser.OutputFormat.CSV`.

 ## Dependency: